Skip to Main Content

 Keep in mind!

-1. It is much easier to find information about public companies (companies with publicly traded stock) than for privately-held companies.
+1. It is much easier to find information about public companies (companies with publicly traded stock) than privately-held companies.
 The law requires much more in the way of disclosure for publicly-traded companies in order to protect the investing public.

 2. The larger the company, the easier it is to find information about it.